OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 ##### OWASP MASVS

-* 4.1: "If the app provides users with access to a remote service, an acceptable form of authentication such as username/password authentication is performed at the remote endpoint."
+* 4.3: "The remote endpoint uses server side signed tokens, if stateless authentication is used, to authenticate client requests without sending the user's credentials."

 ##### CWE